The Bachelor winner Catherine Giudici stuns pantless in long shirt for wedding vibes

 Catherine and Lesley have been great friends since starring on The Bachelor together.
 She even took to her Instagram story to tell everyone that she “loved @lesleyannemurphy before I loved Sean Lowe.”

-The soon-to-be-married couple are travel enthusiasts, which makes sense, considering they opted for a destination wedding at one of the most beautiful locations in the world.
+The soon-to-be-married couple loves to travel, which makes sense, considering they opted for a destination wedding at one of the most beautiful locations in the world.

 The pair recently posted a cute video of a sojourn in Fiji.